vuchungbt/DITEST/README_CHANGELOG.txt

-Use to get and write Message field to CSV file input is Map_2 in Unite jobs DITEST input include xrf file to get Description Segment and Element input include XrefCode.txt file to get Option for Message
+Use to get and write Message field to CSV file input is Jobname [OPTION] in XrefCode input include xrf file to get Description Segment and Element input include XrefCode.txt file to get Option for Message
 ==============================================